sibylity/voltage-schema/README.md

 </details>

-Create an `analytics.config.json` file in your project root:
+Create a `voltage.config.json` file in your project root:

 ```json
 {